russellmatt66/GPU-samples/BinarySearch/machine-learning/README.md

 - Script that operates on a `*-clean/` directory, and `benchmarking-cpu/cpu-stats.csv` file, and creates `data-analysis/gpu-stats.csv`

 randomforest.py (WIP)
-- Code that builds, trains, and deploys ML models on datasets from a `*-clean/` directory.
+- Code that builds, trains, and deploys a Random Forest model on the gpu-stats dataset from `./data-analysis` directory.
-- Purpose of the models is to predict the performance of the code on the problem sizes which were so large that the CUDA-based timer malfunctioned.
+- Purpose of the model is to predict performance, and uncertainty associated with values.
-- Models are based on Random Forest architecture

 dnn.py (WIP)
 - Code that builds, trains, and deploys a deep neural network to predict timing values based on datasets from a `*-clean/` directory.